ibm-cloud-docs/watson-assistant/search-milvus-add.md

    -  In **Choose collection**, select your collection.
    -  In **Choose index**, select the index.
    -  In **Choose embedding_model_id**, select your model.

-      Your selected model must align with the one that you used to create your index.
-      {: note}
 1. Click **Next** to go to **Conversational search (optional)**.
 1. Conversational search is available only in the Plus and Enterprise plans of {{site.data.keyword.conversationshort}}.
 To activate conversational search, switch the **Conversational Search** toggle to `on`.
 For more information, see [Conversational search](/docs/watson-assistant?topic=watson-assistant-conversational-search#conversational-search-setup).